mehtabmahir/auto-60hz-cpp/README.md

 - Configurable refresh rates. ✓
 - User interface ✓
 - Run on startup ✓
-- Run hidden on tray
+- Run hidden on tray ✓
 - Fix issue when PC goes to hibernate mode
+- UI Improvements
 Stay tuned for new releases!

 ## Limitations/Issues